OpenSourceEBike/.github/profile/README.md

-The OpenSource EBike Project aims to help users maintain their own DIY ebikes, using guides and opensource tools
+The OpenSource EBike Project aims to help users DIY build and repair their own EBikes and EScooters.